Radsense 1

 Specifications

-• Toggles two relays (max 1A/48V) based on distance
+• Toggle one or two relays (max 1A/48V) based on distance

 • LED feedback for setting up.
 Precise setup via Bluetooth also available